ibm-cloud-docs/apps/vsi-deploy.md

 #### Platform API key
 {: #platform-key}

 To create platform level services in Terraform, like databases and compose services, the platform API key is automatically obtained and stored as an environment variable in your pipeline.
-Follow these steps to retrieve a platform key manually.
+To manually retrieve a platform key, complete the following steps.

 1. From the [API Keys ![External link icon](../icons/launch-glyph.svg)](https://console.bluemix.net/iam/#/apikeys) page, click **Manage** > **Security** > **Platform API Keys**.
 2. Click **Create**.